old-droid/AYC/README.md

    - Learn prompting and how to steer CLI agents like Claude code,codex,opencode etc..
    - Write a brief technical spec and give an LLM a persona when prompting the agent.
    - Include: brief description, technical requirements, file references.
+   - Always Audit code for bugs,flaws and security issues.

 7. Ship projects
    - Build, iterate, and publish projects to sharpen skills and learn from feedback.